-- In case of a cardiac arrest, a patient’s survival decreases at a rate of 10% for each minute without medical intervention.
+- A fire can double in size in less than a minute. - In case of a cardiac arrest, a patient’s survival decreases at a rate of 10% for each minute without medical intervention.
 That same patient will experience permanent brain damage or death in less than six minutes.

+WHAT CAN YOU DO?
 Contact your Council members and the Mayor and tell them to keep fire companies and Aid cars OPEN by restoring proper staffing levels.

 NFPA 1710 - The Industry Standard for Career Fire Departments

 This standard specifies requirements for effective and efficient organization and deployment of fire suppression operations, emergency medical operations, and special operations to the public by career fire departments to protect citizens and the occupational safety and health of fire department employees.